zeroskull/sturdy-pancake-sheets/README.md

 ---

-- Download the `.zip` files from the [latest release.](https://github.com/zeroskull/sturdy-pancake-sheets/releases/latest)
+- Download the `sheets.zip` file from the [latest release.](https://github.com/zeroskull/sturdy-pancake-sheets/releases/latest)
 - Decide which style of sheet you would like to use for your character.
   - Descriptions and Examples are provided below.
 Links to relevant sections are located in the Table of Contents above.
 - Use the option "Actual Size" when printing the PDFs.